Improving Your User Experience With HeatMaps

 Making Improvements

-Once you have gathered all of your data and now understand how users are interacting with pages and your whole site it’s time to start implementing changes that are going to help optimise your Conversion Rate.
+Once you have gathered all of your data and now understand how users interact with pages and your whole site it’s time to start implementing changes to help optimise your Conversion Rate.
 Usually, this is done through making alterations on your site to things called elements.
 These elements can be anything from a button with a CTA, a signup form or social media buttons.

 How Accessible Is The Element?

 If your drive is to get people to sign up for your newsletter it’s so important to ask the question of “How Accessible Is The Element?”.
 You want to make sure that the users can find what they need in a short period of time.
-Obviously, the higher up the page it is the easier it is going to be for the user, or just making sure it is big enough and visible enough so that they are able to have no issues finding it.
+Obviously, the higher up the page it is the easier it is for the user – alternatively, just make sure it is big enough and visible enough so that they have no issues finding it.

-Sometimes you will have to add in new content or new buttons to improve the experience but sometimes it might just be a case of modifying existing elements.
-The best way to have the best experience is by imagining it is your first time on the site and how it easy it would be to do the one action you’re wanting users to do.
+Sometimes you will have to add new content or new buttons to improve the experience but sometimes it might just be a case of modifying existing elements.
+The best way to have the best experience is by imagining it is your first time on the site and how it easy it would be to do the one action you want users to do.

-Hopefully, you now understand how you can be using heatmaps in order to better your User Experience.
-If you’re looking for some help with your Conversion Rate Optimization don’t hesitate to get in touch with us…
+Hopefully, you now understand how you can use heatmaps to improve your User Experience.
+If you’re looking for more help with Conversion Rate Optimisation on your website, get in touch with us today…

 Need help with your web design or digital marketing?